RESEARCH STARTER

 South Korean gold and silver deposits and mines are located on Muguk and Gasado Island.
 Several hundred thousand metric tons of copper are refined annually at Onsan and Changhang smelters.
 Fisheries had represented 1 percent of South Korean exports until a shift in focus to technology exports occurred, resulting in less commercial fishing.
 In 2009, South Korea invested $17.8 billion in a river restoration project to improve water resources.
 Programs to replenish forests damaged in twentieth century wars contributed to increased timber resources for economic gains.

 Because South Korea’s native resources for energy are limited, the country relies on nuclear and thermal plants to produce power.
-As of 2022, nuclear power plants produced approximately a third of the nation's electricity.
-South Korea was actively pursuing increased production of , with the construction of new plants as a strategic priority.
+As of 2022, nuclear power plants produced approximately one third of the nation's electricity.
+South Korea was actively pursuing increased production of nuclear energy, with the construction of new plants as a strategic priority.
 A tidal power plant built in 2009 at the lake near Sihwa produced the same amount of power annually as obtained from 862,000 barrels of oil.
 In 2021, the Sihwa Tidal Power Plant's energy generation capacity was 254 MW, or approximately enough power to supply 500,000 households and a 552 million kWh production annually.
 South Korean officials encourage photovoltaic cell manufacturing and power plants to supplement energy resources and export for profit.
 By 2008, South Korea was ranked fourth globally in photovoltaic technology.
 By 2023, South Korea produced the third most power in Asia and was ranked eighth in global power production.

 Economic Interaction with North Korea